BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/evil_battle_companies.md

 **ARMY SPECIFIC HERO UPGRADE**

-**'Treacherous Leader'** – Cowardly leaders at the best of times, Goblin heroes will gladly sacrifice their ‘allies' to see that they live to fight another day.
+**'Treacherous Leader'** – Cowardly leaders at the best of times, Goblin heroes will gladly sacrifice their 'allies' to see that they live to fight another day.

 Every time this Hero suffers a Wound in combat that would result in it being slain, after Fate points have been spent, roll a D6.
 On a 2+, the Hero may select another friendly model within 1" of itself; that model suffers the Wound instead of the Hero.
 Models that suffer Wounds in this way may still use Fate points as normal.